 - Teams will be notified of their status the week of February 26, 2024.

 - Four planning bootcamps will be held at the Central Library (201 W Mifflin Street) Tuesday evenings, 6-7:30 in March and April, 2024 (dates TBD).
-There will also be a check-in meeting (online) sometime in January
+There will also be a check-in meeting (online) sometime in April 2024..

-- Events will take place in Spring of 2023
+- Events will take place in late Spring, Summer, or Fall of 2024.

 4. Who can participate?

 Any group of 3-4 people who have an idea and are willing to attend four sessions to learn about event planning is welcome to apply.
 However, the entire team can’t be associated with an existing institution like a school, a government agency, a for-profit business, or a non-profit organization.

 5. What kind of event can I plan?

 Anything that’s free, open to the public, and inclusive will be considered.
 Events should be intended for adults.
 We encourage you to think outside the box!
-All we ask is that the event be held at the Madison Public Library or other approved location by May 31, 2023.
+All we ask is that the event be held at the Madison Public Library or other approved location by late Spring, Summer, or Fall of 2024.

 6. Will there funding available for the events?